ribbit56/ThemeColors/README.md

 - **Image Analysis**: Upload and analyze images to extract the most common colors
 - **Color Picking**: Click on any part of an image to select specific colors
 - **Theme Generation**: Automatically generate harmonious color themes based on selected colors
-- **Typography Customization**: Select from Google Fonts and adjust font sizes and scale ratios
+- **Color Diversity Algorithm**: Ensures the top colors shown are sufficiently different from each other
-- **Dashboard Preview**: Visualize how your theme colors would look in a real dashboard
+- **Dashboard Preview**: Visualize how your theme colors would look in a real dashboard with KPI cards and charts
 - **Export Options**: Export your theme as JSON or in Power BI compatible format
 - **Dark Mode**: Toggle between light and dark themes